Coronavirus evacuees tell of ‘hard’ quarantine as they are freed after 14 days

 Evacuees released from a two-week coronavirus quarantine centre have described the experience as “hard” but praised staff for looking after them.

-More than 100 people flown out of the Chinese city at the centre of the outbreak were leaving a UK training centre on Sunday for the first time in 14 days.
+More than 100 people flown out of the Chinese city at the centre of the outbreak left a UK training centre on Sunday for the first time in 14 days.

-One man said it was a “fantastic” feeling to be released from Kents Hill Park training and conference centre in Milton Keynes.
+All 118 people staying at the Kents Hill Park training and conference centre in Milton Keynes tested negative for the virus.

-Some 118 people were being released, with guests holding backpacks and suitcases pictured getting taxis.
+One man, who was among guests holding backpacks and suitcases pictured getting taxis, said it was a “fantastic” feeling to be able to go home.

 The group, who were brought back to Britain earlier this month on a repatriation flight from Wuhan, included around 10 children and a family of four.